junxit/us-congress-bills-109/metadata.md

 - 2006-09-19 — Introduced in Senate
 - 2006-09-19 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S9729-9730)
+- 2006-09-21 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S10007)
+- 2006-09-21 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S10007)
+- 2006-09-21 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S10007)
+- 2006-09-21 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S10007)